Beyond the curve: A visual journey into our post-pandemic future

 Vibrant streets; novel experience; behind-the-scenes

 Online shopping has been further accelerated by the pandemic, meaning that high streets need to transform to meet changing demands and requirements.
 The resource suggests social life may flourish on the streets, through widened pavements, pedestrianisation, and pop-up activity.
 Experience, entertainment and a unique character will also be important for physical retail stores, such as through providing workshops, classes, immersive installations, and personalised products and services.
-Finally, the resource indicates how we are seeing the rising prevalence of ‘dark’ warehouses and kitchens, in order to more rapidly respond to increased online orders, deliveries, and takeaways, which may continue.
+Finally, the resource indicates how we are seeing the rising prevalence of ‘dark’ warehouses and kitchens, in order to respond to increased online orders, deliveries, and takeaways more rapidly, which may continue.